JamesClonk/go-wiki/README.md

 I'll definitely have to start reading the documentation now and going through the tutorial.
 "Slices?
 Huh?
 What's that?  ..Ahh, you mean Lists?" ;-)

+---

+Update
+Added hot_recompile.sh script.
+It will watch for file changes in the current directory and "restart" wiki.go if it changed.